20 Things You Must Know Before You Start Practicing Yoga

 Never compare yourself with your fellow practitioners.
 Yoga is a non-competitive practice.
 Just be aware of your own abilities.

 Yoga can be done by just about anyone irrespective of age, fitness levels, health, etc. It is important to understand that yoga is a journey and not a destination.
 It is all about the union of the mind, body, and spirit.
 Concentrate on that, and not on what or how the person next to you performs.

 10. Yoga Can Be Intense – But It Doesn’t Have To Be

 There are different kinds of people all around, and while some like their workout to be fast-paced and intense, others like a smooth, slow sailing form of exercise.
-Yoga is a set of stretches, and depending on what you want, you could pick the faster paced Bikram Yoga, Hot Yoga, Vinyasa or Ashtanga Yoga, or the slower paced Yin Yoga, Iyengar Yoga or Kundalini Yoga forms.
-Whatever you pick, the benefits will remain the same.
+Yoga is a set of stretches, and depending on what you want, you could pick the faster-paced Bikram Yoga, Hot Yoga, Vinyasa or Ashtanga Yoga, or the slower-paced Yin Yoga, Iyengar Yoga or Kundalini Yoga forms.
+Whatever you choose, the benefits will remain the same.
 Yoga has something for everyone!
 A little bit of research and you will find your calling.

 11. You Do Not Have To Be Ultra Flexible

 You might shun the idea of yoga, simply because you are not strong or flexible, and cannot even imagine doing the Ashtavakrasana, or whatever it is that your neighbor can.

 While you are joining a yoga class to become strong and flexible, it is not a prerequisite.
 Nobody is watching you!